Between You and Me (DC Talk song): Release and reception

 The song was released as the second single for Jesus Freak in 1996.
 Due to its wide appeal, however, the song was extensively played on many non-Christian stations, leading the single to become a major crossover hit.
 The song's surprising rise on the Billboard's charts was a result of the partnership with Virgin Records.
 Phil Quartararo, then-CEO of Virgin Records said the song was "identified early in the game as a very radio-friendly cut."
 In addition to "Jesus Freak" and "Colored People", this song was considered instrumental in breaking DC Talk into the mainstream.

 Commercially, the song was a top 40 hit.
 The song remains DC Talk's highest-charting single on mainstream radio, peaking at No. 29 on the Billboard Hot 100 single chart.
 The single was also a Christian radio success.
 It peaked at No. 1 on both the Christian Adult Contemporary and Christian Contemporary Hit Radio CCM Magazine charts.
 The fact that the band was able to achieve success impressed many fans and individuals in the music industry.
 Jay R. Howard and John M. Streck, in their book Apostles of Rock: The Splintered World of Contemporary Christian Music, called it "a significant validation of the music".

 Critically, the song was also a success.
 Billboard magazine gave the single an extremely positive review and noted that the song and band were helping to shatter the myth that "Christian pop has to be heavy-handed or steeping power-ballad syrup".
 The magazine also praised the song for "lyrics [that] remain subtle but forthright in the song's positive message".
 Michael Mehle of the Rocky Mountain News positively noted that the song possessed "Seal-like R&B" qualities.
 AllMusic awarded the single two-and-a-half stars out of five.
 The song was successful when it came to the GMA Dove Awards.
 In 1997, the song won an award for the best Pop/Contemporary Recorded Song of the Year.

 Other releases

-Various versions have appeared on several DC Talk official releases, including the band's greatest hits album Intermission.
 A live version is not included on the 1997 live release Welcome to the Freak Show as it was not played until the last dates of the tour, after the recording had already taken place.
 The music video, however, was included on the DVD release of the album.
 "Between You and Me" also appears on the compilation album WOW 1997 and was covered by both Relient K and the team-up of Paul Wright and Ayiesha Woods for the tribute album Freaked!